-Customers are advised that requirements for disabled guests should be discussed with the site prior to booking to check for availability that can meet both the needs and expectations.
+Customers are advised that requirements for guests with disabilities should be discussed with the site prior to booking to check for availability that can meet customers’ needs and expectations.

 The three metre rule must be observed: Units excluding guy ropes must be 3m apart from adjacent units.

 It is a requirement that the unit (along with any ancillary equipment) fits within the confines of the pitch whilst maintaining the 3m rule.
 If this cannot be achieved you may be required to purchase an additional pitch (if available) or remove the ancillary equipment.

 All loose equipment needs to be stored within the confines of your unit.

 It is the responsibility of customers to ensure the mains electrical cable from the hook-up point to their unit and the unit’s installation are safe.
 All units should be protected by a residual current device (RCD).
 For tent campers, this should be incorporated into a purpose-made mains supply unit designed for tent camping conditions.